-As part of our license we maintain a disaster recovery and termination plan.
-In the event that the Platform ceases operation, any balances remaining in the Reserve Fund following repayment of all outstanding Loans and otherwise at the end of any managed wind-up process, will be donated to the Starship Foundation or such other charity having similar charitable purposes selected by the Trustee or any other person primarily responsible for the winding-up of the Platform.
+As part of our license we also maintain a disaster recovery and termination plan.
+In the event that the Platform ceases operation, any balances remaining in the Reserve Funds following repayment of all outstanding Loans and otherwise at the end of any managed wind-up process, will be donated to the Starship Foundation or such other charity having similar charitable purposes selected by the Trustee or any other person primarily responsible for the winding-up of the Platform.

 1 Funds available to the Reserve Fund for the benefit of Investors:

 2 Coverage ratio represents the funds available to the Reserve Fund as a percentage of the Active Loan Book.

 3 The modelled expected Borrower default rate expected over a one-year period based on the Risk Grades of Borrowers within the Active Loan Book.
 The expected borrower default rate for Home Loans and Business Property Loans will be reported once the portfolio reaches greater scale, in the vicinity of $20m.

 4 Weighted average of the Reserve Levies applied to interest payments from Borrowers within the Active Loan Book.